 1. The MEAN Stack

-The database management system that offers a cross-platform functioning for your applications.
+- MongoDB: The database management system offers cross-platform functioning for your applications.
 It allows your application to work on multiple operating platforms i.e.Windows, Linux, macOS, etc

 2. The LAMP Stack